 Our Compensation Committee has responsibility for establishing, implementing and continually monitoring adherence with our compensation philosophy.
-Our Compensation Committee makes recommendations regarding cash compensation, bonus targets and individual goals for our CEO, James E. Cashman III, to our Board of Directors, and our Board of Directors makes final determinations regarding Mr. Cashman's cash compensation, bonus targets and individual goals.
-Our Compensation Committee makes final determinations regarding equity compensation for Mr. Cashman.
+Our Compensation Committee makes recommendations regarding cash compensation, bonus targets, equity compensation and individual goals for our CEO, James E. Cashman III, to our Board of Directors, and our Board of Directors makes final determinations regarding Mr. Cashman's cash compensation, bonus targets, equity compensation and individual goals.
 Since each of the other named executive officers reports to Mr. Cashman, he prepares an analysis for our Compensation Committee recommending each element of the compensation to be paid to the other named executive officers.
 Our Compensation Committee, however, has final approval over all compensation decisions other than decisions related to the compensation of our CEO for which our Board of Directors has final approval, and may accept or adjust such recommendations as it determines to be in the best interests of the Company and its stockholders.
 Our Compensation Committee ensures that the total compensation paid to our named executive officers is reasonable, competitive and principally performance-based.
 Generally, the types of compensation and benefits provided to our named executive officers are similar to those provided to our other officers and employees.

-Throughout this Proxy Statement, the individuals who served as our CEO and CFO during Fiscal 2013, as well as the other individuals included in the Summary Compensation Table on page 33, are referred to as the "named executive officers" or "NEOs."
+Throughout this Proxy Statement, the individuals who served as our CEO and CFO during Fiscal 2014, as well as the other individuals included in the Summary Compensation Table on page 36, are referred to as the "named executive officers" or "NEOs."